 In summary, the correct thing for an employer to do when presented with an employee making a claim of injury or illness they claim occurred due to or as a result of their job is to file a ‘first report of incident’ to their insurance carrier, so that the process flows properly to a conclusion.

-If you have any doubts about a situation arising form Covid-19 or understanding the claim process, call your First Volunteer Insurance agent and we will help you through any difficulties.
+If you have any doubts about a situation arising form Covid-19 or understanding the claim process, call your Builtwell Insurance agent and we will help you through any difficulties.